 Staying physically active reduces risk of obesity, heart disease, diabetes and some types of cancer.
 Physical activity also supports emotional health and stress reduction.
 Creating a workplace that promotes physical activity through policies, programs, and the built environment can help employees stay active during the workday.

-- Support physical activity breaks and active meetings such as walking meetings.
+- Support physical activity breaks and active meetings (e.g. walking meetings).

-- Use signs, prompts and inviting stairwells to encourage the use of stairs.
+- Use signs, prompts and create ”inviting” stairwells to encourage the use of stairs.

 - Provide maps of trails or walking paths in the area.